Battle of the Ogaden: Background

 On 3 October 1935, General Rodolfo Graziani advanced into Ethiopia from Italian Somaliland.
 His initial gains were modest.
 By November, after additional modest gains and a brief period of Italian inactivity, the initiative on the southern front went over to the Ethiopians.

 Late in the year, Ras Desta Damtew started preparations to launch an offensive with his army of approximately 40,000 men.
 His goal was to advance from Negele Boran, take Dolo near the border, and to then invade Italian Somaliland.
 This plan was not only ill-conceived and overly ambitious, it was the subject of talk at every market place.
-What followed was a lop-sided slaughter known as the Battle of Genale Doria.
-Between 12 January and 20 January 1936, Ras Desta's army was completely decimated by the Italian Royal Air Force (Regia Aeronautica).
+What followed was the Battle of Genale Doria, where an Italian force under General Rodolfo Graziani defeated an Ethiopian force of a similar size..